ryanvanrooyen/csscrape/README.md

 ### Follow links to scrape related data
-Example - Same as above, but follow each package's link to grab Git URL and status:
+Example - Same as above, but follow each package's link to grab GitHub url from details page:

 ```js
 var scraper = require('csscrape')();